Tech-at-DU/d3-tutorial/08-axis/readme.md

 That's `day/month/year`.
 This must be European?
 Maybe that's why the state codes are weird?

-Luckily D3 has `d3.timeParse()` a function we can use to format a string into a date object.
+Luckily D3 has `d3.timeParse()` a function you can use to format a string into a date object.

 Add the following above your scales: